1 Peter

 Submission within Social Structures (2:13-25)

-Peter instructs believers to submit to governing authorities and servants to submit to their masters, even unjust ones, grounding this exhortation in the example of Christ, who committed no sin and did not retaliate when he suffered but entrusted himself to the righteous judge, bearing our sins in his body on the tree so that we might die to sin and live to righteousness.
+Peter instructs believers to submit to governing authorities and servants to submit to their masters, even unjust ones, grounding this exhortation in the example of Christ, who committed no sin, did not retaliate when he suffered, and entrusted himself to the righteous judge, bearing our sins in his body on the tree so that we might die to sin and live to righteousness.

 Instructions for Households (3:1-7)